kathleen/mandarin-flashcardsv2/README.md

 # mandarin-flashcardsv2
-A Mandarin flashcard app created just using Gemini
+A Mandarin flashcard app created by Gemini.